ronbo/BookClubReadingSchedule/README.md

 ## 📄 License

-This project is open source.
-Feel free to use, modify, and distribute it.
-Consider adding a specific license file (e.g., MIT License) if desired.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.